Dreamfarer/CAMTRACKAI/README.md

 # CamTrackAI

-This project is a work we have to do for school.
+This is our project work for school.
+It is a device that rotates a camera in x and y direction according to object tracker data by OpenCV.

 ## Prerequisites